 This deduction is also only for some.
 You can deduct moving expenses if you're an active member of the armed forces moving to a new station.

 And by the way, no matter who you are, if your employer pays your moving expenses, you'll have to pay taxes on the reimbursement.
 "This will be a real hardship to many because it’s non-cash income," says Liddiard.
-Some employers may up the gross to provide cash to pay the tax, but many likely will not.
+Some employers may gross up the reimbursement amount to provide cash to pay the tax, but many likely will not.

 This is a deduction you don't have to itemize.
 You can take it on top of the standard deduction, but only if you're self-employed.
-If you are an employee and your boss lets you telecommute a day or two a week, you can't write off home office expenses.
-You claim it on Schedule C.
+If you are an employee and are working from home during the pandemic, you can no longer write off home office expenses.
+You claim the deduction on Schedule C.

 Related: 2 Ways to Claim Home Office Expenses